miseeger/VisualStudio.Templates/README.md

 The project also contains a ready-to-use [NPoco](https://github.com/schotime/NPoco) data service.

 This template is heavily based on the Microsoft documentaion on how to [host an ASP.NET Core app in a Windows Service](https://docs.microsoft.com/en-us/aspnet/core/hosting/windows-service).

+## Further Templates

+This repo also contains some Vue boilerplate templates:

+- ASP.NET Core Vue App with WebAPI, Windows authorization and EF-Core (simple)
+- ASP.NET Core Vue App with WebAPI, JWT authorization and EF-Core
+- ASP.NET Core Vue App with SignalR, WebAPI, JWT authorization and EF-Core